bertsky/workflow-configuration/README.md

 <pre>
-Usage: ocrd-page-transform [OPTIONS]
+Usage: ocrd-page-transform [worker|server] [OPTIONS]

   apply arbitrary XSL transformation file for PAGE-XML

-  > Processor base class and helper functions.
-A processor is a tool
-  > that implements the uniform OCR-D command-line interface for run-
-  > time data processing.
-That is, it executes a single workflow step,
-  > or a combination of workflow steps, on the workspace (represented by
-  > local METS).
-It reads input files for all or requested physical
+  > Transform pages with the given XSLT.

-  > pages of the input fileGrp(s), and writes output files for them into
+  > Open the input PAGE element hierarchy and process it with the XSLT
-  > the output fileGrp(s).
-It may take  a number of optional or
+  > processor parsed from the `xsl` resource file, passing `xslt-params`
+  > as XSLT parameters (if any).

-  > mandatory parameters.
-Process the :py:attr:`workspace`  from the
+  > Generate a new PAGE object from the resulting hierarchy, finally
-  > given :py:attr:`input_file_grp` to the given
-  > :py:attr:`output_file_grp` for the given :py:attr:`page_id` under
-  > the given :py:attr:`parameter`.

-  > (This contains the main functionality and needs to be overridden by
-  > subclasses.)

-Options:
+  > serialise and add it as new output file.

+Subcommands:
+    worker      Start a processing worker rather than do local processing server      Start a processor server rather than do local processing

+Options for processing:
-  -I, --input-file-grp USE        File group(s) used as input -O, --output-file-grp USE       File group(s) used as output -g, --page-id ID                Physical page ID(s) to process --overwrite                     Remove existing output pages/images
+  -m, --mets URL-PATH             URL or file path of METS to process [./mets.xml] -w, --working-dir PATH          Working directory of local workspace [dirname(URL-PATH)] -I, --input-file-grp USE        File group(s) used as input -O, --output-file-grp USE       File group(s) used as output -g, --page-id ID                Physical page ID(s) to process instead of full document [] --overwrite                     Remove existing output pages/images
+                                  (with "--page-id", remove only those).
+                                  Short-hand for OCRD_EXISTING_OUTPUT=OVERWRITE
+  --debug                         Abort on any errors with full stack trace.
+                                  Short-hand for OCRD_MISSING_OUTPUT=ABORT
-                                  (with --page-id, remove only those) --profile                       Enable profiling --profile-file                  Write cProfile stats to this file.
-Implies --profile -p, --parameter JSON-PATH       Parameters, either verbatim JSON string or JSON file path -P, --param-override KEY VAL    Override a single JSON object key-value pair, taking precedence over --parameter -m, --mets URL-PATH             URL or file path of METS to process -w, --working-dir PATH          Working directory of local workspace -l, --log-level [OFF|ERROR|WARN|INFO|DEBUG|TRACE]
+  --profile                       Enable profiling
+  --profile-file PROF-PATH        Write cProfile stats to PROF-PATH.
+Implies "--profile" -p, --parameter JSON-PATH       Parameters, either verbatim JSON string
+                                  or JSON file path -P, --param-override KEY VAL    Override a single JSON object key-value pair, taking precedence over --parameter -U, --mets-server-url URL       URL of a METS Server for parallel incremental access to METS If URL starts with http:// start an HTTP server there, otherwise URL is a path to an on-demand-created unix socket -l, --log-level [OFF|ERROR|WARN|INFO|DEBUG|TRACE]
-                                  Log level
+                                  Override log level globally [INFO] --log-filename LOG-PATH         File to redirect stderr logging to (overriding ocrd_logging.conf).

+Options for information:
-  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON and exit -h, --help                      This help message -V, --version                   Show version
+  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON -D, --dump-module-dir           Show the 'module' resource location path for this processor -h, --help                      Show this message -V, --version                   Show version

 Parameters:
    "xsl" [string - REQUIRED]
-    File path of the XSL transformation script "xslt-params" [string - ""]
+    File path of the XSL transformation script (see `ocrd resmgr` for prepackaged and user-installed files available by file name) "xslt-params" [string - ""]
     Assignment of XSL transformation parameter values, given as in `xmlstarlet` (which differentiates between `-s name=value` for